JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2026.md

 ### IntelliJ Platform 2026.3

-The debugger functionality of the platform has been extracted into separate modules with their own classloaders.
+Several modules were extracted from the core plugin to separate modules with their own classloaders.
-This shouldn't affect binary compatibility, but an explicit dependency should be added in `build.gradle.kts` using `bundledModule("intellij.platform.debugger")` if a plugin uses the API from that module.
+This shouldn't affect binary compatibility, but an explicit dependency should be added in `build.gradle.kts` using `bundledModule(<moduleName>)` if a plugin uses API from these modules:
+* `intellij.platform.debugger`
+* `intellij.platform.externalSystem`
+* `intellij.platform.remoteServers`

 `com.intellij.openapi.projectRoots.Sdk` interface now extends `com.intellij.openapi.util.UserDataHolderEx` and inherits its abstract method `putUserDataIfAbsent(@NotNull Key<T> key, @NotNull T value)`
 : Do not implement `Sdk`: it is a non-extendable interface.